-SonarTRX Pro (x64 and x86 editions) has the ability to import sonar files from several sonar manufacturers and generate geo-referenced images from the sidescan data.
-It can extract depth-along-track at 2 second interval from the primary down-facing sonar channel, as estimated by the sonar, for bathymetric processing.
+SonarTRX Pro (x64) has the ability to import sonar files from several sonar manufacturers and generate geo-referenced images from the sidescan data.
+It can extract depth-along-track as estimated by the sonar, at various time-intervals (1, 2, 5, ...) from the default sonar channel, for bathymetric processing.
 It can also calculate the "first echo return" based on the recorded sonar data, and allows for digitizing the seabed manually to define the depth used for slant range correction, should that be necessary.

 Supported sonar file types: See the Feature Matrix document

-PlusPack v2A is an add-on product license that activates additional depth-export, track-line correction and export functionality within SonarTRX 20.1:
+PlusPack v2A is an add-on product license that activates additional depth-export, track-line correction and export functionality within SonarTRX v20 and newer:

 - Import/Export of alternate data (corrected trackline, absolute elevations, transducer altitude...)